 United States military personnel—both active duty members and veterans—are willing to risk their lives for their country and to preserve American freedoms.
-But, this population can be at risk for preventable disease and death caused by tobacco use as a result of unique factors influencing tobacco use in the military including stress, peer influence, and access to discounted tobacco products.1,2 Research has found high rates of smoking initiation among military personnel3,4 and current smoking among veterans is higher than the national adult average,5 which underscores the need for comprehensive efforts aimed at reducing cigarette smoking in the United States.
+But, this population can be at risk for preventable disease and death caused by tobacco use as a result of unique factors influencing tobacco use in the military including stress, peer influence, boredom, camaraderie and morale-boosting, and easy access to discounted tobacco products.1,2 Research has found high rates of smoking initiation among military personnel3,4 and current smoking among veterans is higher than the national adult average,5 which underscores the need for comprehensive efforts aimed at reducing cigarette smoking in the United States.

 Smoking Among Active Duty Military Personnel and Veterans